FastHorse2015-2Web.jpg

 Larissa FastHorse - Playwright/Choreographer

 Larissa’s other awards include the PEN/Laura Pels Theater Award for an American Playwright, NEA Distinguished New Play Development Grant, Joe Dowling Annamaghkerrig Fellowship, AATE Distinguished Play Award, Inge Residency, Sundance/Ford Foundation Fellowship, Aurand Harris Fellowship, and the UCLA Native American Program Woman of the Year.
-She was vice chair of the board of directors of Theater Communications group and represented by Jonathan Mills at Paradigm NY.
+She is vice chair of the board of directors of Playwrights Horizons and represented by Jonathan Mills at Paradigm NY.
 She lives in Santa Monica with her husband, the sculptor Edd Hogan.